Tips and Tricks for Fly Fishing/Float-Tubing and Kayaking Eagle Lake

 Floating fly line is generally what I use when I am wading from shore or casting into shallow rock piles, but be sure to saturate your fly before casting.
 But when the fish move out to just a little bit deeper water I use my float tube and a medium sink tip line is my line of choice.
 (You can only get so deep when using a weighted fly on a floating line, so a sinking line is a better choice later in the morning).
 When wading, always fish the water before you walk in it.
 I stand back about 30 ft, throw out a few double hauls and drop my fly three feet from the shoreline in 6 inches of water and gradually drop it farther and farther as you slowly walk out.
 My largest fish have always come from that first cast in the shallowest water in November and December.
 I don’t care for my uniform sinking line.
 It gets too much belly in it too quickly and by the time you see the strike on the line, it’s too late to set the hook.
 If I need to go deeper than my sink tip and 10 ft tippet will take my fly, I tie on a lead wrapped fly for a little extra take down.
 It still feels positive that way.
 Jay Fair Wiggle Tails or tubing flies are slightly weighted, good for windy conditions from wading but you’ll have to strip a little faster.

 Float Tubing Eagle Lake

 Generally the trout begin to leave the shallow north and middle basin in spring when the water temperatures rise to 65 F. By 68 degrees most are already beginning to head towards the Youth Camp where the first 30 ft deep water starts.
-When the water temperatures hit 70 F plus, the fish are generally 25 to 35 ft deep in 40 to 65 ft of water.
+When the water temperatures hit 70 F plus, the fish are generally 20 to 35 ft deep in 40 to 65 ft of water.
 Since the low water levels and early onset of blue green algae, the fish have been holding in warmer water temps at higher levels than normal.
 For me, that’s been 17 to 22 ft rather than the normal 30 to 35ft deep.
 So, it just depends on where the fish are as to where you could launch.
 If you plan on being out on the water during the first legal hour of fishing be sure to have a light.
 There can be quite a few idiots out that early and it is not unusual for boats not to see a float tube that early in the morning.
 I added a small air horn to my float tube gear…out of necessity.

 TUBES AND U-BOATS: I know a lot of you out there have these nice pontoon float tubes/boats but if you don’t have one yet there are a few things to consider.
 First is weight.
 The lightest pontoon style float tube is around 45 pounds.
 The larger more accommodating ones run from 50 to 70 plus pounds (single person size).
 Packing that much weight isn’t what most people want to do but don’t realize how heavy they are until they have to pack them a couple hundred feet.